 Stress is good; it pushes us to do more and keeps us on our toes.

 But too much stress can be bad for health.
 Little stress but over an extended period is bad for health, also.

 Physically, when I am stressed, I tend to lose weight, get skin rashes, have a weak immune system, and suffer from body aches and tension headaches.

 I am most fearful that these illnesses, in the long run, can develop into something serious like the heart attack or cancer.

 Emotionally, when I am stressed, I am not focused, I am moody and withdrawn.
 People would rather hide away from my bad mood, and it affects relationships and even work performance.

 Different factors cause stress.
 Usually, these are temporary circumstances.
 While I may not be able to control the things, I can control my reactions to it.

-Here are my best stress management tips, practice them every day you will get a happier life.
+Here are my best stress management ways, practice them every day; you will get a happier life.

 33 Effective Ways To Relieve Stress And Anxiety

 First, always go toward the good, learn to avoid negative thoughts.